btbytes/old_btbytes.github.io/index.md

 ----

-The complete program for posterity (also, the example code from the library home page had syntax errors):
+The complete program for posterity (also, the example code from the library home page had syntax errors) is here:

 ```go
 package main